confluentinc/cli/README.md

 See [error.md](errors.md) for details.

 ### Registering the Command
 We must register our newly created command with the top-level `config` command located at `internal/cmd/config/command.go`.
-We add it to the `config` command with `c.AddCommand(NewFileCommand(c.cliName, c.prerunner, c.analytics))`.
+We add it to the `config` command with `c.AddCommand(NewFileCommand(c.prerunner, c.analytics))`.

-With an entirely new command, we would also need to register it with the base top-level command (`ccloud` and/or `confluent`) located at `internal/cmd/command.go`, using the same `AddCommand` syntax.
+With an entirely new command, we would also need to register it with the base top-level command (`confluent`) located at `internal/cmd/command.go`, using the same `AddCommand` syntax.
 Since the `config` is already registered, we can skip this step.

 ### Building
-To build both binaries, we run `make build`.
-After this, we can run our command either of the following ways, and see that they (hopefully) work!
+To build the CLI binary, we run `make build`.
+After this, we can run our command in the following way, and see that it (hopefully) works!

 ```
-dist/ccloud/ccloud_<platform>/ccloud config file show 3
-dist/confluent/confluent_<platform>/confluent config file show 3
+dist/confluent/confluent_<platform>_<arch>/confluent config file show 3
 ```

 ### Integration Testing